krishnized/ajamil-story/en-dialogues.md

 7.

-Father: Father, I can’t take it anymore.
+Kamali: Father, I can’t take it anymore.
 Where is he?
-Kamali: …I don’t know.
+Father: …I don’t know.
-Father: Father, what should we do?
-Kamali: A whole day has passed, and he’s still not back.
+Kamali: Father, what should we do?
+A whole day has passed, and he’s still not back.
 Father: First, calm down.
 Sit, eat.
 You haven’t eaten anything since morning.
 Kamali: A whole day has passed.
 The sun is about to set, and he’s still not back.
 Father: What if something happened to him?
 What if he was attacked by robbers?